 Help- Do not be afraid to ask for help.
 Whether it’s from friends, family, neighbours, other parents or online resources there are always people willing and able to assist.

+We hope this list was helpful.
 We wish you the best of luck in preparing for your baby and hope the above information has been helpful.
 If you feel that there is something missing or incorrect we would love to hear your thoughts.

 Luisa Figueroa – Designer Profile